EagleStrike007/Master-thesis-6D-pose-estimation/1_BlenderProc/README.md

 # Table of contents
 1. Installation of BlenderProc and BOP toolkit
 2. Usage of BlenderProc
-3. Implentation in Thesis
- 1. Implentation cutom object
- 2. Scripts
+3. Implementation custom object
+4. Scripts + Graphical User Interface

+# Installation of BlenderProc and BOP toolkit

+# Usage of BlenderProc

+# Implementation custom object

- 3. Graphical User Interface
+# Scripts + Graphical User Interface
- 4. Output data